 A program to provide study, teaching, research, observation, consultation, sharing of skills, cross-cultural activities or a combination of these.
 It is conducted by UC Davis and institutes and organizations with which it is affiliated for students, professors, researchers, short-term scholars and specialists.

 J-1 status is used for professors, research scholars, short-term scholars and specialists for temporary participation in approved programs of teaching, research, observation and consultation.
 The two most common types of J-1 visitors to UC Davis are research scholars and professors.
 Postdocs, lecturers, visiting scientists and visiting researchers are all eligible to apply for a J-1 visa.
 Undergraduate Student Researchers may also apply for a J-1 visa to participate full-time in a prescribed course of study or research project toward a degree at their home institution.

 Participation Requirements for Scholars

-- Scholars must participate in a program that furthers research or teaching objectives and has appropriate activity as described under definitions of the J-1 Exchange Visitor Program.
+- Scholars must participate in a program that furthers research or teaching objectives and has appropriate activity as described under the definitions of the J-1 Exchange Visitor Program.

-- Scholars must not be subject to any bars to program participation, based on previous time spent in the U.S. in another J status.
+- Scholars must not be subject to any bars to program participation based on previous time spent in the U.S. in another J status.

 - Scholars must possess sufficient funding to cover expenses for the duration of their visit.